 Just take a second to remind people of the power they have to stop messaging at any time:

 When someone type “stop” or “unsubscribe”, MobileMonkey handles opt-outs automatically.

 Trust me, you’ll avoid reports to Facebook and complaints from your subscribers.

 How to Manually Unsubscribe a Contact from Messaging

-Sometimes people may want you to remove them from list and rather than typing “stop” or “unsubscribe” to the bot, they send you a message on another channel.
+Sometimes people may want you to remove them from list even if they haven’t typed “stop” or “unsubscribe” to the bot.

-It’s easy to oblige and manually delete users from the contacts tab in MobileMonkey.
+It’s easy to oblige and manually delete users from the Leads tab in MobileMonkey.